Using DSM Security Features to Protect Business Data

 Network storage is more than just a place to store files now.
 A Synology NAS often stores contracts, backups, user data, and resources for applications.
 This makes it a key part of the infrastructure and a target for hackers.
 A lot of security problems happen not because the system has problems, but because the built-in protections aren’t set up correctly.

 Synology DiskStation Manager comes with a full set of security controls that don’t need any extra software to protect data.
 When set up correctly, these tools make a layered defense model that works well in business settings.
+Understand how DSM updates improve business NAS security in 2026.

 Protection of Accounts and Control of Identity